-Open the deflate valves.
-A deflated kite will flap around on the ground less.
+3 Open the deflate valves.
+A deflated kite will flap around on 3 Walk downwind a bit as the kite inflates. the around less.

 04 LAUNCHING

 Please check not only the wind and weather conditions, but also all your equipment, especially the safety system before launching.
 Do not use any kite outside of its recommended upper wind range.
 When launching in strong winds, we recommend that you have an assistant holding you from the back of your harness.
 During launching, always pay attention that your brilde lines do not get caught on anything or become tangled.